Tindi12/JupiterEngine/README.md

 # JupiterEngine
-2D very simple game engine written in c++and built with SDL and Lua.
-With in built scripting, an ECS, and more...
+<h3>2D very simple game engine written in c++and built with SDL and Lua.
+With in built scripting, an ECS, and more...</h3>
 ---------------------------------------------------------------------------------------------------------------------------

 <b>Project Status:<b>